ddecicco330web/meet/README.md

     + **Then:** A chart will be displayed to the user showing upcoming events in each city.

 ## Serverless Functions
 Meet app will use serverless functions for OAuth authorization and use of the Google Calendar API.
-The app will also use serverless functions to have the front-end to make requests from the server like filtered events.
+The app will also use serverless functions to have the front-end to make requests from the server like filtered events.new